The-Politico/interactive-news-developer-guide/meetings.md

 # Meeting

 Meetings are important.
-They're also fragile and susceptible to abuse.
+They're also susceptible to abuse.

 By design, we will have few regular meetings and instead emphasize continuous conversations within the team.
 That is a starting position, from which we will introduce more formal meetings as needed.